shabudeen03/QA_Platform/README.md

 Project Background Information

-"fake Stack Overflow" is best viewed in a 1920 x 1080 (or larger) screen resolution monitor.
+This project is best viewed in a 1920 x 1080 (or larger) screen resolution monitor.

 Open a terminal and run: "mongod".
 Then open another terminal and pull the project code.